Bilongodavid/Bilongodavid/README.md

-Salut Je suis David BILONGO, développeur Full Stack avec de l'expérience dans le développement web, mobile, et de bureau.
-Je suis passionné par la création de solutions logicielles innovantes et fiables.
+Hello 👋, I am David BILONGO, a Full Stack developer with experience in web, mobile, and desktop development.
+I'm passionate about creating innovative and reliable software solutions.

-## Compétences Techniques
+## Technical Skills
-Voici une liste des technologies que je maîtrise :
+Here's a list of the technologies I am proficient in:
 <div>
   <figure>
     <figcaption>Angular</figcaption>